helloSystem/docs/developer/localization.md

 helloSystem is localized at https://hosted.weblate.org/projects/hellosystem/.

-Futher details will be added here.
+Further details will be added here.